 NOTE: Regarding Testing during COVID restrictions:

 Because the testing schedules for the ACT and SAT/PSAT tests have been disrupted, we are now accepting the Classic Learning Test (CLT).
-Therefore, we will now be accepting a CLT test score in Quantitative Reasoning of 24.
+Therefore, we will now be accepting a CLT and CLT 10 test score in Quantitative Reasoning of 24.

 Mandatory Requirements for MHS membership are a one time score on one of the following tests: